microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/get-started-with-rust/includes/2-install.md

 :::image type="content" source="../media/rustup.png" alt-text="Image of rustup installer website.":::

+Copy the curl command by selecting the clipboard icon and then open up your computer's Terminal or Command Prompt to paste the command, then follow the onscreen instructions.

 Rust has a **6-week rapid release process** and supports a great number of platforms, so there are many builds of Rust available at any time.
 So, if you've installed `rustup` in the past, you can update your installation by running the command `rustup update`.